Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 Install Necessary Software

-• Package Managers: Utilize package managers like apt for Ubuntu or yum for CentOS to install software efficiently.
+• Package Managers: Utilize package managers, such as apt for Ubuntu or yum for CentOS to install software efficiently.
 These managers handle dependencies and updates automatically, streamlining the installation process.

 • Web Servers: Depending on your needs, you might install a web server like Apache or Nginx.
 These servers will host your websites or applications and handle incoming requests.